Junction (hackathon)

-Junction is a hackathon organizer with headquarters Espoo, Finland.
+Junction is a hackathon organizer with headquarters in Espoo, Finland.
 Started in 2015, Junction grew to be one of the largest organizers in Europe.
-In 2018 it expanded globally with a Junction event at Tsinghua University in China and cooperation with Chinese and South Korean universities bringing high performing students to attend the event in Helsinki.
+In 2018 it expanded globally with a Junction event at Tsinghua University in China with cooperation from Chinese and South Korean universities bringing high performing students to attend the event in Helsinki.

-During the years Junction introduced various formats of events to its public, the biggest one being their yearly Junction Hackathon.
+Over the course of the years Junction introduced various formats of events to its public, the biggest one being their yearly Junction Hackathon.
 This event brings together developers, designers, and entrepreneurs from around the world and helps them build solutions to real world challenges from local and multinational companies.
+The organization uses Gravel as its judging platform, though the system has experienced technical difficulties during multiple events that have affected the voting process.

 History

 Junction 2015

 Junction was first launched in 2015.
-The event was held on November 6-8th in Kattilahalli, Helsinki and gathered more than 550 participants and resulted in 145 different projects.
+The event was held on November 6–8 in Kattilahalli, Helsinki and gathered more than 550 participants and resulted in 145 different projects.
 Notable partners included Uber, Finnair, Supercell, Reaktor, and others.

 The winner Junction 2015 was Slush Smackdown, from the Supercell Unlimited track.
 The team created a game where the players program their own boxer who then competes against other players' codes in real-time.
 It also won the whole Slush Hacks -hackathon competition main prize, worth 20 000 EUR.